Tissue paper: Wrapping tissue

-Wrapping tissue is a type of thin, translucent tissue paper used for wrapping/packing various articles & cushioning fragile items.
+Wrapping tissue is a type of thin, translucent tissue paper used for wrapping/packing various articles and cushioning fragile items.

 Custom-printed wrapping tissue is becoming a popular trend for boutique retail businesses.
 There are various on-demand custom printed wrapping tissue paper available online.
 Sustainably printed custom tissue wrapping paper are printed on FSC-certified, acid-free paper; and only use soy-based inks.

 Toilet paper

 Rolls of toilet paper have been available since the end of the 19th century.
 Today, more than 20 billion rolls of toilet tissue are used each year in Western Europe.
+Toilet paper brands include, Andrex (United Kingdom), Charmin (United States) and Quilton (Australia), among many others.

 Table napkins

 Table napkins can be made of tissue paper.
 These are made from one up to four plies and in a variety of qualities, sizes, folds, colours and patterns depending on intended use and prevailing fashions.
 The composition of raw materials varies a lot from deinked to chemical pulp depending on quality.

-Colored paper napkins can be a source of carcinogenic primary aromatic amines (paAs) when used as a wrapper for food as a result of degradation of Azo compounds used as paper dyes.